17 Fun Facts About Deep Blue Sea

 Jackson told the Las Vegas Sun that he was motivated to take the part because “I watched a lot of monster pictures growing up and we would go home and someone would pretend to be Dracula or Frankenstein and chase us and we would run from them.
 This was an opportunity to finally be in a movie like that and run away from something that's bigger and stronger, with sharp teeth and claws.
 I got to say stuff like ‘Look out, look out!
 Go this way!
 Ahhh!
 Ahhh!’
 Even though I didn't get to be that panicky.”

-6. If you pay close attention, you'll see a special nod to Jaws.
+6. If you pay close attention, you'll see a special nod to Jaws in Deep Blue Sea.

 In the beginning of the film, shark wrangler Carter, played by Thomas Jane, removes a license plate from the teeth of a tiger shark, then gives it to Russell Franklin.
 Take a closer look, and you’ll notice that it’s the exact same license plate taken from the stomach of the tiger shark that’s cut open in Jaws.
 Harlin called it “a little nod to the grand master, Spielberg.”

-7. Harlin makes a cameo—and he was not a natural.
+7. Renny Harlin makes a cameo in deep Blue Sea—and he was not a natural.

 As the workers of Aquatica—the lab where the research takes place—are heading home for the weekend, you can see Harlin walking past.
 “I had a moment of temp insanity—a friend of mine was visiting the set and we decided to walk through the scene,” he said in DVD commentary.
 “It took 20 takes to get me just walking through it without walking into the other actors or falling off the dock.
 There’s a reason why some people should stay behind camera.”

-8. An accident made it into the finished film.
+8. An accident made it into the finished version of Deep Blue Sea.

 According to Jackson, working in the water so much wasn’t just unpleasant—it actually led to an accident that made it into the final film.
 “When we get Stellan [Skarsgård] hooked up to the helicopter and we're trying to get back to the elevator during the storm, the waves are supposed to rush in front of us and behind us,” Jackson recounted.
 “At one point three tons of water got thrown on us by accident and we got swept toward those cargo bays and everyone thought we were going into the drink and people were tumbling around this metal grating ...
 We scrambled up and kept acting ...
 Everyone was kind of [upset] because they hit us full on with three tons of water.
 That was not supposed to happen and we didn't have safety harnesses on and we were flailing around on this deck.”
 Still, Jackson said, “I thought that was pretty funny when I saw it in the final film.
 I said, ‘Oh, they kept that.’”